Frequently Asked Questions

 • What is HIVE scRNAseq?

-• HIVE scRNAseq offers a complete solution for single-cell RNA profiling, transforming single-cells to NGS libraries that can be sequenced on Illumina platforms.
+• HIVE scRNAseq offers a complete solution for single-cell RNA profiling, transforming single-cells to sequencing-ready NGS libraries.
 The HIVE is a portable, hand-held, single-use device that enables gentle capture, easy storage, and scalable processing for the analysis of single-cell samples.

 • A few distinguishing features of the HIVE: